Documentation – Current v24.2

 Lightbox

 s_Lightbox_Front_WithHDR_480WYou’ll need a lightbox that can evenly illuminate the transmission step chart.
 9×12 inches is large enough in most cases.
 Avoid thin or “mini” models, which may not have even enough illumination.
-Fluorescent light boxes should have high-frequency ballasts to eliminate flicker.
-The GLE-10 and GLE-16E, available in the Imatest store are recommended.
-You can find available lightboxes we offer here.
+Our lightbox product lineup is frequently updated.

 • High-quality spectral response.
-The standard version allows you to choose between 3100K, 4100K, 5100K, 5500K, and 6500K color temperature with a Color Rendering Index (CRI) of 97.
+You to choose color temperatures, typically 3100K, 4100K, 5100K, 5500K, and 6500K color temperature with a Color Rendering Index (CRI) of 97.
 NIR channels of 850nm and 940nm are available.
 The box comes with a multi-channel mix mode so you can mix a combination of channels for a continuous range of color temperatures.

 • Intensity is adjustable via a hardware knob, WIFI, or USB from 30-10,000 lux: a range of over 300:1, making it suitable for measurements from near-daylight to extremely dim light.